-'Many' people trapped after gas explosion in China's Shiyan city
+At least 11 killed in huge gas explosion in central Chinese city

-Hong Kong (CNN)A huge gas explosion in a residential community in central China has left "many" people trapped and injured, according to local authorities and state media.
+Hong Kong (CNN)At least 11 people were killed in a huge gas explosion in central China on Sunday, state media reported.

-At about 6:30 a.m. local time Sunday a gas pipe exploded in the Zhangwan district of Shiyan city, in Hubei province, according to official news agency Xinhua.
+The blast took place at about 6:30 a.m. local time in the Zhangwan district of Shiyan city, in Hubei province, according to local authorities.

+Authorities have rescued more than 100 people from the rubble, including 37 people with serious injuries, according to state-run news outlet CCTV, quoting local officials.

+The city's municipal office initially said "many" people were trapped after the incident.

 Images circulating on social media, which appeared to be from the scene, showed rescue workers in orange jumpsuits working through the wreckage of flattened houses.